Multi-genre author, Ed Benjamin, introduces us to his short story “Mar: A Harry Miles Redemption Story”:

 Major Mar is a formidable opponent, a hero to Iran and a family man.
 Harry will be up for the fight of his life if he is allowed back in the cockpit, by his commanders.
 I hope we get to see this epic battle!

-I give “Mar: A Harry Miles Redemption Story” a score of 4.6, the score would have been higher except for the handful of spelling errors I found.
+I give “Mar: A Harry Miles Redemption Story” a score of 4.6.

 You can buy this book: